vitekzkytek/PythonDataIES/README.md

 After passing the course, the students will be able to download the data from APIs or directly from the web, pre-process it, analyze it and visualize it.

 ## Prerequisities
-The course is only for master students or Econometrics I. can be set as an explicit prerequisity.
+The course can either only for master students or Econometrics I. can be set as an explicit prerequisity to allow for 3rd year bachelor students

-An implicit prerequisity for us, that the student have already experienced
+The course is designed for students that have already experienced at least some basic coding experience.
+It does not need to be very advanced, but they know what is ` for ` loop and how to use `if` and `else`.

 ## Sources
 ### Documentations